percula/planter_docs/content/en/docs/plants/varieties/index.md

 9. Long-press on the plant to add it to your garden.
 {{< screenshot Cherry-tomatoes.jpg "Screenshot of cherry tomatoes planted in a garden" >}}<br /><br /><br />

-10. To check which varieties you've added, select the plant in your garden and refer to the **Variety Selected** section
+10. To check which varieties you've added, select the plant in your garden and refer to the **Selected Variety** section
 {{< screenshot Tomatoes-selected-variety.jpg "Screenshot showing cherry tomatoes as the selected tomato variety" >}}